MetaphorData/connectors/metaphor/monte_carlo/README.md

 Follow the [Installation](../../README.md) instructions to install `metaphor-connectors` in your environment (or virtualenv).
 Make sure to include either `all` or `monte_carlo` extra.

-To test the connector locally, change the config file to output to a local path and run the following command
+To test the connector locally, change the config file to output to a local path and run the following command.

 ```shell
 metaphor monte_carlo <config_file>